 Before you leave the country

 - Notify your bank and credit card companies about your plans to help avoid frozen accounts.
+Give specific information about where you will be and when, to protect you from theft and help ensure your bank does not cut off your access because of unusual activity.

 - Find out your bank’s foreign ATM and currency-conversion fees.